 Gain Experience

-Having relevant experience is a field no longer makes an applicant stand out, it's a requirement.
+Having relevant experience in a field no longer makes an applicant stand out, it's a requirement.
 Employers and graduate schools want to see evidence that you can apply your knowledge to real world situations and back up your education with involvement.

 What type of experience is best for you?
 This is highly dependent on your own goals and if you have a career path in mind.
-For a general overview on the ways to gain experience, be sure to read Internships and Gaining Relevant Experience.
+For a general overview on the ways to gain experience, be sure to read Internships and Gaining Relevant Experience

 Local Experience